liumingfang123/LearnGit/readme.txt

-git si a vision control system. git is free software.
+git is  a distrubuted version control system. git is free software.